West Ella: History

 In 1850 the village consisted of a single street, with West Ella Hall and its large grounds at the east end on the south side; the Manor House off a short track to the south; and less than twenty other buildings.
-A Weslyan Methodist church was built 1895, in other respects development of the village was unchanged at the beginning of the 20th century.
+A Wesleyan Methodist church was built 1895, in other respects development of the village was unchanged at the beginning of the 20th century.
 During the first half of the 20th century there was little building growth in the village.
 By the end of the 1930s the urban spread of Kirk Ella had begun to expand westwards along West Ella Road.
 By the end of the 1940s this growth had reached West Ella, with substantial garden houses all along the south side of West Ella Road between the two villages; new housing had been developed in West Ella at the west and east ends, also of a substantial nature of detached houses with large gardens.

 By the 1960s a new road and housing estate had been built north of the original village : Elveley Drive and The Fairway, in the area of plantation known as Long Drive Wood; by the beginning of the 1970s this had been extended connecting northwards to Riplingham Road.
 This extent of development remained mostly unchanged to the present (2006).

+West Ella was formerly a township in the parish of Kirk-Ella, in 1866 West Ella became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Haltemprice.
+In 1931 the parish had a population of 122.